 For general holidays, most employees are paid, whether they work or not.
 But if you do need or are required to work, the province follows a general holiday pay calculation which you can read at the Manitoba Employment Standards site.

-Of these holidays, Federally regulated employees also get Easter Monday, Thanksgiving and Boxing Day off.
-However, it is not uncommon for employers in Manitoba to declare some of these unofficial holidays as days off for their employees too.
+Of these holidays, federally regulated employees also get Easter Monday, Thanksgiving and Boxing Day off.
+However, it is not uncommon for non-federal employers in Manitoba to declare some of these unofficial holidays as days off for their employees too.

 Easter Monday (Monday after Easter)